mtizim/to-arch/README.md

 # Manjaro to Arch conversion script
-### Also this script deletes any Manjaro themes existing on the system.
-Only pure Arch is left.
 This is a script to convert a Manjaro installation to an Arch installation with a single command.<br>The original version is [this gist](https://gist.github.com/mariuszkurek/bff8a821076f5406b15fe9be528957b6/) which did work but wasn't seamless.<br>This script follows the GPLv2 license in the original script.

 ## Showcase(7x speedup)